fraunhoferfokus/Fuzzino/README.md

 Requirements
 ============

-Fuzzino was developed and tested with Java 8 and compiled with Maven.
+Fuzzino was developed and tested with Java 8 and can be built using Maven.

 Usage
 =====